isomerpages/gb-assist/pages/solutionrepo/solution971.md

 ### Description

-"Xintesys Sales and Inventory Management Solution captures all operational data from Sales to Delivery and Inventory Movements.
+Xintesys Sales and Inventory Management Solution captures all operational data from Sales to Delivery and Inventory Movements.
 It is built with a user definable workflow driven engine suitable for SMEs to capture their transactions.
-Xintesys provides in-built dynamic analysis capability and is configurable for the changing needs of most SMEs be it due to expansion or the changing business requirements."
+Xintesys provides in-built dynamic analysis capability and is configurable for the changing needs of most SMEs be it due to expansion or the changing business requirements.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Xintesys_Consultanc_20200109_Annex_3_20200625143843_Part_2.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria